Companies that develop and retain superior employees are making more money with fewer employees.

 So, some companies are getting extraordinary results with just a few employees.
 How do they do that?

 Companies that have a strategy to hire and develop superior performers are the ones doing more with less, sometimes a lot more.
-For me, there are two takeaways:
+Superior employees don’t just appear on your doorstep.
+You need to hire people with right attitude, and you need to train them carefully to do excellent work.

 - If I’m running a company, I’d invest in an employee development strategy plan now.
 Sure, it might take 5 years to pay off, but if I don’t do it now, I’ll be 5 years behind my toughest competitors in 5 years.